-Susan Brown, DVM of the Midwest Bird and Exotic Animal Hospital says even after opening, draining and cleaning an abscess, the wound must be left open and flushed at least twice a day for a number of weeks with an antiseptic solution or the wound will close and more puss will develop.
+Susan Brown, DVM of the Midwest Bird and Exotic Animal Hospital says even after opening, draining and cleaning an abscess, the wound must be left open and flushed at least twice a day for a number of weeks with an antiseptic solution or the wound will close and more suppuration will develop.
 Antibiotic treatment alone is generally unsuccessful and must be used in conjunction with continued cleaning and flushing.

 In addition, it is very important that the bunny being treated is maintained on a healthy diet, is housed in a clean environment to ensure no more bacteria penetrates the wound, and is given lots of daily exercise.
 Following these suggestions will help your bunny’s immune system to work at its maximum capacity and help to ensure that further infection does not develop.